Current Vacancies

 The successful candidate will have the ability to communicate effectively, to defuse confrontational situations and to develop constructive working relationships with a variety of stakeholders.
 They will also be able to problem solve, be organised and able to prioritise their working day.
 They will be part of the visible face of the Authority and should be capable of promoting the reputation and values of Eastern IFCA.

 Applications from candidates with experience in enforcement or the marine industry and/or with knowledge of commercial or recreational fishing would be welcomed.
-However, a full training program will be provided for the successful candidate.
+However, a full training programme to become a warranted IFCO will be provided for the successful candidate.

-If successful you will be required to undergo a Baseline Personnel Security Standard check and seafarers medical (ENG1 or ML5).
+The successful candidate will already be an RYA Yachtmaster (Offshore) for power (or hold an equivalent qualification) and willl be required to undergo a Baseline Personnel Security Standard check and seafarers medical (ENG1 or ML5).

 For further information and to apply for this role please visit our website at www.eastern-ifca.gov.uk and complete and return the application form to jodihammond@eastern-ifca.gov.uk

-For an informal discussion regarding the role please contact Simon Lee on 07795 343215
+For an informal discussion regarding the role please contact Jon Butler on 07798 588861